 By next year, a clearer business outlook is expected as the global pandemic is projected to be slowing down and society is moving on with the times – but with a greater emphasis on health and safety as they strive for normalcy.
 It is expected that a vaccine will be developed by then, which will hopefully drastically cut the complications and fatalities from the coronavirus.
-The new normal is here to stay, but with better health and safety protocols, we are in a better position to regain our confidence on business and commerce.
-As optimism is ramping up from business and tech leaders, Philippine-based BPO firms are also looking to regain its foothold amongst the world’s best performing IT-BPO – Shared Services regions.
+The new normal is here to stay, but with better health and safety protocols, we are in a better position to regain our confidence in business and commerce.
+As optimism is ramping up from business and tech leaders, Philippine-based BPO firms are also looking to regain their foothold among the world’s best-performing IT-BPO – Shared Services regions.

 Next year, the BPO industry will be innovating and reinventing itself.
-A tighter competition amongst entities and associations (composed of providers, specialists and startups) are welcoming back new opportunities, as they will be in a better position to offer solutions that are more resilient and offer greater value proposition.
-As businesses are looking to expand their productivity and streamline their efficiency, outsourcing is a viable platform in expanding their specialties and capabilities without adding more people into the on-premise count.
+A tighter competition amongst entities and associations (composed of providers, specialists, and startups) is welcoming back new opportunities, as they will be in a better position to offer solutions that are more resilient and offer a greater value proposition.
+As businesses are looking to expand their productivity and streamline their efficiency, outsourcing is a viable platform for expanding their specialties and capabilities without adding more people to the on-premise count.

 2021 is a year of resurgence for BPOs as businesses are also looking to bounce back.